MimbleCoin/mimble-node/SECURITY.md

 * Inclusion of a vulnerability explanation, the CVE and the security researcher or team who found the vulnerability in release notes and project vulnerability list (link TBD).
 * Publicize the vulnerability commensurately with severity and encourage fast upgrades (possibly with additional documentation to explain who is affected, the risks and what to do about it).

-_Note: Before MWC mainnet is released, we will be taking some liberty in applying the above steps, notably in issuing a CVE and upgrades._
+_Note: Before Mimble's mainnet is released, we will be taking some liberty in applying the above steps, notably in issuing a CVE and upgrades._

 ## Recognition and Bug Bounties